Implementation of an Interface

 Enter a name for the new function block in the input field Name, e.g. POU_Im.

-Select from the Implementation language combo box (example: Structured text (ST).
+Make a selection from the Implementation language list box (example: Structured text (ST).

 FUNCTION_BLOCK POU_Im IMPLEMENTS ITF1

-The interface and its methods and properties are now inserted below the function block in the device tree.
-Now you can type program code into the implementation part of the interface and its methods.
+The interface and its methods and properties are now inserted in the device tree below the function block.
+You can now enter program code in the implementation part of the interface and its methods.

 Implementing an interface in an existing function block